Hammerstad1/BudgetTracker/README.md

 Sometimes when the application services start before RabbitMQ/PostgreSQL/Consul are fully ready, so their initial connection attempt may fail.
 This can leave the system in a bad state until you restart the affected services.
 So if this happens, please try and build again.

+There is also a possibility that when you build the project using "docker compose up --build", it might fail due service start up timing.
+Which is an expected behaviour.
+Please run "docker compose up --build" the second time if this happens where it will succeed without any issues.

 ### When everything has been built correctly, you should be able to access the following:
  - Gateway: http://localhost:8080